Using Snapshot Testing to validate EF Core schema

 • Review the new schema while editing it and during code reviews

-The solution I use is use is to have a test that assert the generated SQL with snapshot testing.
-If the schema changed, the test will fail and you can see the new schema in the code review.
-You can approve the new snapshot if you are happy with the changes.
+The solution is to have a test that asserts the generated SQL using snapshot testing.
+When the schema changes, the test fails and the new schema becomes visible in the code review.
+You can approve the new snapshot once you are satisfied with the changes.

 There are multiple solutions for snapshot testing in .NET.
 You can use Verify or Meziantou.Framework.InlineSnapshotTesting.
 In this post, I will show you how to use Meziantou.Framwork.InlineSnapshotTesting but use the one you prefer.
 The end-result would be very similar.

 The first step is to generate the schema as a string from the EF Core model.
-Then, you just need to pass this string to the snapshot testing library.
-The library will compare the string with the snapshot and if it's different, it will fail the test and create the new snapshot automatically.
-So, the maintenance cost is very low.
+Then, pass this string to the snapshot testing library.
+It compares the string with the stored snapshot and, if they differ, fails the test and updates the snapshot automatically.
+The maintenance cost is minimal.

 Let's create a solution: